blindedjoy/RcTorch/README.md

 =========
 A Pytorch toolset for creating and optimizing Echo State Networks.
 See the complete RcTorch readthedocs documentation at [readthedocs](https://rctorch.readthedocs.io/en/latest/).
+Also see the preprint of our research paper which demonstrates the power of our software by solving the forced pendulum on the [Arkiv](https://arxiv.org/abs/2207.05870).

 >License: 2020-2022 MIT
 >Authors: Hayden Joy, Marios Mattheakis
 >Contact: hnjoy@mac.com, mariosmat@seas.harvard.edu